GabrielMoreau/oberapk/README.md

  | pakaj  | emballage | packaging |
  | stroll | ensemble  | kit       |

+Some programs may be difficult to automate: impossible to download from the Internet, complex compilation, etc. This is outside oberapk's weekly scope.
+However, recipes are given in the [annex.d](./annex.d) files for scripts to help build this type of package.
+Perhaps one day automation will be possible and carried out if it proves useful and necessary.

 ## Packaging list

 This list is updated manually from time to time.